orbitalchicken/Roadmap/New.md

   - Boot hangs 1 minute with “gave up waiting for suspend/resume device” there seems to be a wrong uuid for resume in initramfs.
 		Temporarily solution is here: https://askubuntu.com/questions/1013830/slow-boot-long-kernel-load-time-due-to-wrong-resume-device

-timeshift:
-  - [PR] /swapfile should be excluded
-  - [PR] wizard, the tooltip incorrectly states "Create snapshots using RSYNC" when you hover over BTRFS?
-  - [PR] Users tab, the headings for the radio buttons are named "Exclude Apps", "Include Hidden Items" and (once again) "Exclude Apps".

 xplayer:
   - In fullscreen mode, it starts misbehaving after a while.
 Video freezes/goes black, sound is still there.
 Keyboard is lost.
 Mouse pointer moves, but no action can be taken.
 Reset button on box only option.